-It's thought that one in 10 people suffer with rosacea in the UK, but the crazy thing is many of them don't know it.
+It's thought that one in 10 people suffer from rosacea in the UK, but the crazy thing is that many of them don't know it.
 What's even more troubling is that like acne, rosacea often gives way to lack of self-confidence, according to 90% of patients in a survey.
 Some 51% of respondents had even said that they missed work because of the condition.
 While rosacea can be emotionally debilitating and currently has no cure, there are steps you can take to diminish its appearance, starting with (most importantly) your diet.

-Rosacea Triggers: Foods to Avoid
+Foods to Avoid If You Have Rosacea

-- Pungent or sour vegetables like tomatoes, hot peppers, carrots, beets, eggplant, onions, radishes, and spinach
+Pungent or sour vegetables like tomatoes, hot peppers, carrots, beets, eggplant, onions, radishes and spinach

-- Drinks such as alcohol and hot coffee or tea, which can dilate blood vessels and contribute to facial redness
+Drinks such as alcohol and hot coffee or tea, which can dilate blood vessels and contribute to facial redness

-- Foods that release histamine, such as citrus fruits
+Foods that release histamine, such as citrus fruits

-- Sugars and starches, which, Tanzi says, cause her bumps and redness
+Sugars and starches, which, Tanzi says, cause her bumps and redness

-- Warming spices like ginger, cumin, black pepper, fenugreek, and cloves (each causes an anti-inflammatory response)
+Warming spices like ginger, cumin, black pepper, fenugreek and cloves (each causes an anti-inflammatory response)

-Foods to Eat If you suffer from Rosacea
+Foods to Eat If You Have Rosacea

-- Bland vegetables like asparagus, cucumbers, sweet potatoes, leafy greens, pumpkins, broccoli, cauliflower, celery, okra, lettuce, green beans, and zucchini
+Bland vegetables like asparagus, cucumbers, sweet potatoes, leafy greens, pumpkins, broccoli, cauliflower, celery, okra, lettuce, green beans and zucchini

-- Soothing spices like coriander, cardamom, saffron and fennel
+Soothing spices like coriander, cardamom, saffron and fennel

-- Salmon: Omega-3s are a superfood for anti-inflammation and are incredible for decreasing redness
+Salmon, which contains omega-3s are a superfood for anti-inflammation and are incredible for decreasing redness

-- Turkey or chicken, in moderation
+Turkey or chicken, in moderation

-- Non-citrus fruits like grapes, melons, and mango
+Non-citrus fruits like grapes, melons and mango

-- Ghee, an Indian clarified butter that aids in proper immune system function
+Ghee, an Indian clarified butter that aids in proper immune system function